San Marino: Government

 Every six months, the council elects two captains regent to be the heads of state.
 The captains are chosen from opposing parties so that there is a balance of power.
 They serve a six-month term.
 The investiture of the captains regent takes place on 1 April and 1 October in every year.
 Once this term is over, citizens have three days in which to file complaints about the captains' activities.
 If they warrant it, judicial proceedings against the ex-head(s) of state can be initiated.

-The practice of having two heads of state, like Roman consuls, chosen in frequent elections, is derived directly from the customs of the Roman Republic.
+The practice of having two heads of state chosen in frequent elections is derived directly from the customs of the Roman Republic.
 The council is equivalent to the Roman Senate; the captains regent, to the consuls of ancient Rome.
 It is thought the inhabitants of the area came together as Roman rule collapsed to form a rudimentary government for their own protection from foreign rule.

 San Marino is a multi-party democratic republic.
-A new election law in 2008 raised the threshold for small parties entering Parliament, causing political parties to organise themselves into two alliances: the right-wing Pact for San Marino, led by the San Marinese Christian Democratic Party; and the left-wing Reforms and Freedom, led by the Party of Socialists and Democrats, a merger of the Socialist Party of San Marino and the former communist Party of Democrats.
-The 2008 general election was won by the Pact for San Marino with 35 seats in the Grand and General Council against Reforms and Freedom's 25.
+A new election law in 2008 raised the threshold for small parties entering Parliament, causing political parties to organise themselves into two alliances: the right-wing Pact for San Marino, led by the Sammarinese Christian Democratic Party; and the left-wing Reforms and Freedom, led by the Party of Socialists and Democrats, a merger of the Socialist Party of San Marino and the former communist Party of Democrats.
+The 2008 general election was won by the Pact for San Marino with 35 seats in the Grand and General Council against the Reforms and Freedom party's 25.